5 min read By Mike VanVickle

 Eligibility for Energy Trust incentives requires meeting specific criteria:

-Building Size and Location Your building must be 35,000 square feet or larger and located in Energy Trust service territory in Oregon.
-Most of Oregon’s Willamette Valley and surrounding regions are served by Energy Trust, though some parts of the state fall under different utility structures.
+Building Size and Location Your building must be 35,000 square feet or larger and located in Energy Trust service territory in Oregon (PGE, Pacific Power, NW Natural, Cascade Natural Gas, or Avista service area).
+Most of Oregon’s Willamette Valley and surrounding regions are served by Energy Trust.
+Southwestern Oregon, Eastern Oregon, and coastal regions are mostly served by Energy Trust.
+Some parts of the state (Eugene, Springfield) fall under EWEB or SUB utilities with separate programs.

 Early Compliance Timeframe The higher incentive rates are available for buildings that achieve compliance ahead of regulatory deadlines.
 The “early” timeframe typically means:

 Qualifying Energy Improvements Incentives apply to energy efficiency improvements identified in your ASHRAE Level 2 audit.
-Not all conceivable improvements qualify; Energy Trust focuses on measures that demonstrably reduce energy consumption and have reasonable payback periods.
+Not all conceivable improvements qualify.
+Energy Trust focuses on measures that demonstrably reduce energy consumption and have reasonable payback periods (typically under 10-15 years for custom measures).

 Incentive Structures and How They Work